fenago/intro-ruby/lab_guides/Lab_2.md

 =======

-In this chapter, we took a journey into data types and some very common operations that can be performed on them.
+In this lab, we took a journey into data types and some very common operations that can be performed on them.
 We started out with array operations and took a closer look at adding, removing, and iterating over this data type.
 Then, we moved on to the hash data type and